US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 What is the SIVR ETF? ⌄

-SIVR is the Aberdeen Standard Physical Silver Shares ETF — it holds physical silver bullion in vaulted storage (London + Zurich).
+SIVR is the Aberdeen Physical Silver Shares ETF (issued by Aberdeen Investments, formerly Aberdeen Standard / abrdn) — it holds physical silver bullion in vaulted storage (London + Zurich).
 One share represents a fractional ounce of silver.
 TER is 0.30%.
 No distributions are paid because silver doesn't generate income.

 SIVR vs SLV — what's the difference? ⌄